taylorsilva/static-list-resource/README.md

 ## Source Configuration

-- `list`: _(required)_ A list of arbitrary objects of the same type/format
+- `list`: _(required)_ A list of strings.
+Can be single or multi-line strings.

 ## Behavior

 ### `check`

-- first check will output the entire list
+- The first check returns the first item in the list
-- every check after will select the next item in the list as the "latest version"
+- every check after will return the next item in the list as the "latest version"
+- You'll probably want to set the resource to `check_every: never` to avoid having the list shift on you

 ### `in` / get step

 - always returns the passed in version
-- stored in a file called `item` in json format
+- stores version in a file called `item`

 ### `out` / put step